Note

 select c1,__ob_partition_id from t1;

-UPDATE operations
+UPDATE operation

 Here is an example: